asanch25/StG-How-To/docs/source/index.rst

 **St. George** is the recoil mass separator located at the University of Notre Dame.
 This documentation is meant to serve as both a guide and a reminder for some of the typical operations of St. George.
-This guide will follow the general format: hello this is a test
+This guide will follow the general format:

 #.
 General St. George information
 #.
 St. George Operation
-#.
+.. #.
 Energy Change Procedure
 #.
 HIPPO Guide
 #.
 Data retrieval and conversion